wikitree/wikitree-browser-extension/docs/tutorial.md

-# Creating a new feature example
+# Creating a new feature

 This tutorial will walk you through creating a simple feature for the WikiTree Browser Extension (WBE).